photon1503/az-native/labs/lab-06/readme.md

 - If you don't want to draw charts just implement the classes and the interfaces for the message flow in `C#` or `TypeScript` and document the message flow in the code.
 You can do this in a separate project or in plain markdown or a diagram tool of your choice.

 ## Task: Connect Order Service to the Payment Service

+- Create a queue `payment-requests` in the `aznativesb$env` Service Bus namespace.

+- Take the [Order Service CQRS](./starter/orders-service-cqrs/) from the previous lab and connect it to the `Payment Service` using Azure Service Bus and a queue.

+- Take the [Payment Service](./starter/payment-service/) from module 04.

+- Use [Visual Studio Code REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to test the `Order Service` and the `Payment Service`.

+- If your time permits it you can also use the [Food Shop UI](/app/web/food-shop/) for your tests.